 "His confidence has grown immensely," Carly says.
 "The first time we came, Jack wouldn't even get out of the car.
 Now he'll go off and ride on the road.
-It's made a huge been helped by Nora are unlikely to
+It's made a huge But what about the future of the been helped by Nora are unlikely to